Abdul Hafiz (general): In UN peacekeeping

-General Hafiz was military liaison officer of UNIKOM in Zagreb from 1991 to 1992.
+General Abdul Hafiz was military liaison officer of UNIKOM in Zagreb from 1991 to 1992.

 He participated a seminar on the Operations of Peacekeeping Nations held at the Staff College, Camberley in October 1994.
 In 2006, he attended the 11th Committee on Defense Forum held in Tokyo.

 UN mission in Côte d'Ivoire

-Hafiz was the chief military liaison officer of United Nations Mission in Côte d'Ivoire (MINUCI) from 2003 to 2004.
+Abdul Hafiz was the chief military liaison officer of United Nations Mission in Côte d'Ivoire (MINUCI) from 2003 to 2004.
 After then, he served as the Deputy Force Commander of United Nations Operation in Côte d'Ivoire (UNOCI) from 2004 to 2005.